 With the advancement of digital technology, it is no surprise that employees’ expectations from training and development have changed.
-The training process and the training tools you’re using need to evolve accordingly to keep up with this change of pace.
+The training process and the training tool you’re using need to evolve accordingly to keep up with this change of pace.

 But, sometimes the ball gets dropped on one or two things that end up killing your time and rendering your efforts almost ineffective.